 One of the issues with the field that Chase mentioned during the off-season was the high lip of grass around the infield, the batter's area, and the pitcher's mound.

-When Thomas started work Friday morning, the first task at hand -- fix the lips.
+When Thomson started work Friday morning, the first task at hand -- fix the lips.